 - LEADER Another important Passover symbol is maror, bitter herbs.
-Bitter herbs serve as a reminder of how the Egyptians embittered the lives of our fathers and mothers.
-When we eat these bitter herbs, we recognize the bitterness of servitude and oppression. - ALL It is our obligation, as people and as members of this community, to do what we can to lighten the load of those less fortunate and to show compassion for all those who continue to face the oppression of hunger and its causes.
+Bitter herbs serve as a reminder of how the Egyptians embittered the lives of our ancestors.
+When we eat these bitter herbs, we recognize the bitterness of servitude and oppression. - ALL Collectively, it is our obligation to lighten the load of all who continue to face the oppression of hunger and its causes.

-(Leader lifts up maror and invites all to eat a piece of maror after the blessing.)
+[Leader lifts up maror and invites all to eat a piece of maror after the blessing.]